jankae/VNA/README.md

 ![](Screenshots/ManualControl.png)

 ## How well does it work?
 I am really not that sure, as I have no RF equipment to compare it to.
 A VNA can only be as good as the calibration kit and the only calibration kit I have is the on that came with the pocketVNA, which does not have any calibration coefficients.
 Why is that a problem?
-No calibration kit is perfect and the coefficients allow the VNA to take those imperfections into account.
+No calibration kit is perfect and the coefficients allow the VNA to take the imperfections into account.
 Without the coefficients these imperfections will be propagated to the measurements.
 As calibration kits with coefficients easily cost more than this whole project (at least the ones I could find) this situation will probably not change soon.

 That being said, here are a few measurements:
 * Isolation between ports with (green) and without (red) shielding (1MHz to 6GHz, 501 points, 100Hz IF bandwidth, both ports terminated into 50 Ohm):